 You can view the entire MTA presentation HERE.

-Join Transportation Alternatives, the Harbor Ring Committee, elected officials, and community leaders as we rally in support of building a pedestrian and bicycling path on OUR Verrazano-Narrows Bridge!
+Join Transportation Alternatives, the Harbor Ring Committee, elected officials, and community leaders as we rally in support of building a pedestrian and bicycling path on OUR Verrazzano-Narrows Bridge!

-Rally for a Pedestrian & Bicycle Path on the Verrazano-Narrows Bridge
+Rally for a Pedestrian & Bicycle Path on the Verrazzano-Narrows Bridge

 Saturday, October 10th at noon